rsabec/rsabec.github.io/_posts/2022-07-01-pressure_cook_lobster.markdown

 # -Put in large ( 8 QRT ) Pressure Cooker -

+	Place steamer basket or platform in bottom of pot.
 	3 to 6lbs of Live Whole Lobster - with rubber bands removed.
 	2.5 cups water
 	2 Tbsp Kosher Salt